 Click the empty cell directly to the right of “Income Total.”
 Next, click “Autosum or Sum” from the main menu at the top.
 Next, click and drag your mouse to highlight the empty cells in column B (to the right of each income source you added) and hit enter.
 When you add the values of your income to each cell, the Autosum formula will total it for you.
 Repeat this step for each month, moving to the right in the same row.

 4. Enter Your Expenses

 In column A, about two cells below your “Income Total,” type in “Projected Expenses.”
 Underneath it, add a label for each expense category you want to include.
 Use your bank statement, credit card statement, or any other record of your last month’s transactions to find everything you spend in a normal month.
 This might include:

 - Health insurance

 - Personal care

 - Subscription services

 - Pet care

 Once you've listed each expense category, you'll finish off the column A list by adding in “Total Expenses.”
 Now create the same Autosum formula for your expenses as you did for your income, and repeat it across the 12 months in your spreadsheet.
 When you fill in the values for your previous month’s expenses, you’ll be able to see how much you spent per category and in total.

 It may be hard to tell where and how you spend money until you track a month’s actual expenses.
 Your actual expenses may be more than projected expenses.
-If you wish, insert a column to the right of each month to calculate final or actual expenses, so “January Projected” and “January Actual” are column headings.
-Copy the income total, spending total, and difference formulas into your new columns, and then use your actual expenses to adjust your budget every month.
+If you wish, insert a column to the right of each month to calculate final or actual expenses, so “January Projected” and “January Actual” would be column headings.
+Copy the income total, spending total, and difference formulas into your new columns, then use your actual expenses to adjust your budget every month.